paritytech/substrate-api-sidecar/.github/ISSUE_TEMPLATE/report-bug.md

 **Steps to Reproduce**

-[Provide detailed steps for someone else to reproduce your bug]
+[Provide detailed steps for someone else to reproduce your bug.]

 **Expected vs. Actual Behavior**